GridPlus/phonon-network/card-specification.md

 * P1: 0x00
 * P2: 0x00

 Relays the INIT_CARD_PAIRING data from the sender card to the receiver card.
-The receiver card then verifies the sending card's certificate has been signed by GridPlus and computes the ECDH secret and session key using the sender's public key and salt, in combination with its card certificate private key.
-Once computed, the receiver card should sign the session key with its certificate private key, in order to prove ownership of the keypair to the sender card.
-It should also generate an aes init vector (aesIV) and use it along with the function `split(sha512(senderSalt | sessionKey))` to generate an `(encryptKey, macKey)` pair to prepare a secure AES-GCM channel.
+The Receiver Card performs the following procedure to validate the Sender's identity as a GridPlus Phonon Card and to establish a secure channel with the sender.
+(Shown in (#Card To Card Secure Channel)

+1. Verify the Sender Card Certificate has been signed by the GridPlus CA Key.
+An error here should abort the establishment of the channel.
+2. Compute an ECDH secret with the Sender Public Key and the Receiver Private Key
+3. Compute the SHA-512 checksum of Sender Salt appended with the ECDH secret. `sessionKey := sha512(senderSalt | ecdhSec)`
+4. Split the session key in half to derive an Encryption Key and a MAC. `(encryptKey, macKey) := split(sessionKey)`
+5. Generate a random AES Init Vector (aesIV)
+6. Initiate an AES channel with the Encryption Key, MAC, and aesIV. `channel := new_channel(encryptKey, macKey, aesIV)`
+7. Create a signature with the Receiver Certificate Private Key on data known to the sender, in this case the sha256 of the session key appended with the AES init vector.
+(TBD, this may be redundant pending review of Card to Card Secure Channel Corrections PR)

 Command Data: